daijro/peacock/README.md

 **The objective of this tool is to give colorblind graphic designers the ability to translate "normally" colored RGB values back to their own scale of color perception, so that they can include colors in their work universally seen between them and their non-colorblind audience.**

-[Coblis—Color Blindness Simulator](http://www.color-blindness.com/coblis-color-blindness-simulator/), [Peacock](https://github.com/jkulesza/peacock) and other such similar utilities are available, however they only offer full image conversion and not single colors.
-RGB2Colorblind is a fork of Peacock that was written to provide an offline mechanism for quering specific RGB/Hex values and translating them to various types of colorblindness.
+[Coblis—Color Blindness Simulator](http://www.color-blindness.com/coblis-color-blindness-simulator/) and other such similar utilities are available, however they only offer full image conversion and not single colors.
+RGB2Colorblind is a fork of [Peacock](https://github.com/jkulesza/peacock) that was written to provide an offline mechanism for quering specific RGB/Hex values and translating them to various types of colorblindness.

 The types of colorblindness that can be simulated are (with prevalence